Amy is a warm, thoughtful, empathetic and neurodiversity affirming registered provisional psychologist.

-Amy has both a therapeutic and research background which allows her to bring together an evidence-based approach and genuine client-centred connection to create effective and customised treatment plans for her clients.
+Amy has both a therapeutic and research background which allows her to bring together an evidence-based approach and genuine client-centred connection.

-Amy works therapeutically with older children, adolescents, and adults, helping clients with a range of support needs and mental health concerns including anxiety, phobias, depression, stress, and trauma.
 Amy is passionate about collaborating with neurodivergent people (particularly those diagnosed later in life) to explore how their brains work and how they can use their strengths and interests to thrive.
+She also focusses on helping neurodivergent adults navigate any mental health challenges they may be experiencing, such as depression and anxiety.

 Qualifications